-Getting in front of established tourism operators will also aid his understanding of the market.
+He also appreciated being able to get in front of established tourism operators, which has aided his understanding of the market.

-"During my research I will be in contact with several tourism operators and it will provide me with an in-depth knowledge of the industry," he says.
+“During my research I was in contact with several tourism operators and it has provided me with an in-depth knowledge of the industry,” he says.